 Don Artamas is a Contemporary Abstract Artist, with an international upbringing, he is currently based in Marion, Indiana, USA

-and his works has been exhibited in various museums and galleries in Asia and USA.
+and his works have been exhibited in various museums and galleries in Asia and USA.
 A student of the arts at

 an early age, Don Artamas has been painting professionally since 90's.